dqops/dqo/docs/data-sources/csv.md

 Fill in the data you will be asked for.

 Select the **duckdb** provider, which provides support for the CSV file format.

+!!! info "Windows file system"

+    When using the file system of Windows remember to put double backslash in a path on the CLI prompt.
+    A single forward slash can also be used.

 ```
 Connection name (--name): connection1